-Throughout 2024, the company did not face any cases filed by government agencies related to corruption, monopolies, trade barriers, or violations of labor laws.
+Throughout 2024, the Company did not face any cases filed by government agencies related to bribery, corruption, monopolies, trade barriers, or violations of labor laws.
+As a result, no fines were incurred.

 Anti-Corruption Initiative

 True has been certified as a member of the Thai Private Sector Collective Action against Corruption (CAC) for the year 2024 by the Thai Institute of Directors (Thai IOD) and the Thai Private Sector Collective Action against Corruption (CAC).
 The certification is based on a rigorous 71-criteria assessment across 7 key areas, including: 1.
 Corruption Risk Assessment 2.
 Internal Control for Corruption Risks 3.
 Anti-Corruption Principle & Policy, including sponsorship and donations 4.
 Human Resources Management 5.
 Effective Communication 6.
 Raising Concerns and Seeking Guidance and 7.
 Review, Assess and Improve.